SEND and Inclusion

 Castle Bromwich Junior School – Information Report

-We believe all children should have a broad and balanced curriculum including access to extra-curricular activities such as: clubs, trips, School Council and other social events.
+We believe that all children should have access to a broad and balanced curriculum, including a wide range of extra‑curricular opportunities such as clubs, trips, School Council, and other social events.

-CBJS is large 3 form entry primary school with 462 pupils on roll.
-Currently we have 116 pupils on the SEND register which makes up 25% of the school population.
-This is well above the national average.
-15 pupils have EHCPs which makes up 4% of the population.#
+CBJS is a large, four‑form‑entry primary school with 465 pupils on roll.
+Currently, 131 pupils are on the SEND register, representing 28% of our school population- well above the national average.
+Seventeen pupils have an EHCP, which accounts for 4% of the school population.

 To see the Solihull SEND Local Offer, follow this link: